kdeldycke/awesome-engineering-team-management/README.md

 * [OKRs from a development team’s perspective](https://zafulabs.com/2019/05/24/okrs-from-a-development-teams-perspective/) - On how OKRs articulates with a backlog.
 * [Why individual OKRs don’t work for us](https://hrblog.spotify.com/2016/08/15/our-beliefs/) - Spotify decision to stop using OKRs for individuals.
 * `One way in which I've seen OKRs used effectively is as a defense against the type of middle or upper manager who is constantly coming up with new ideas or tasks.` ([source](https://news.ycombinator.com/item?id=19550614))

+## Exits

+* `Most of the time people leave bosses, not the job or the company.` And why you're unkikely to get any substential insights from exit interviews. ([source](https://news.ycombinator.com/item?id=20787874))